BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 How are FNDs diagnosed?

-The diagnosis of a FND often takes a long time.
-A neurologist and psychiatrist will often work together to rule out any underlying structural and/or psychological problem.
-However, it would be wrong to say that a FND is simply a diagnosis of exclusion, ie if everything else has been ruled out, that’s what it must be.
+The diagnosis of an FND often takes a long time.
+Typically, a neurologist and psychiatrist work together to rule out any underlying structural and/or psychological problem.
+However, it’s wrong to say that an FND is simply a diagnosis of exclusion, ie if everything else has been ruled out, that’s what it must be.

 Common tests include: